Andrew Stoddart: Rugby career

 Stoddart also played ten rugby union internationals for England, and captained England four times.
 During his footballing career, Stoddart was at the forefront of many rugby firsts.
 In 1888, with fellow cricketers Alfred Shaw and Arthur Shrewsbury he helped organise what became recognised as the first British Lions rugby union tour of Australia and New Zealand in 1888.
 The team played 55 matches, winning 27 of 35 rugby matches.
 He took over the captaincy early in the tour when Robert L. Seddon drowned in a sculling accident.

 In 1890, Stoddart became a founding member of the Barbarian F.C., the invitational rugby club.
 On 27 December that year, Stoddart was given the captaincy of the very first Barbarian team, in a game against Hartlepool Rovers.

 Personal life

-While on tour in Australia, Stoddart met Emily Luckham, also known as Ethel Elizabeth, a popular singer and reciter married to Bulletin journalist and Manly, New South Wales sporting identity, Robert Adams Luckham.
+While on tour in Australia, Stoddart met Emily Luckham, also known as Ethel Elizabeth, a popular singer and reciter, who subsequently married Bulletin journalist and Manly, New South Wales sporting identity, Robert Adams Luckham.
 In 1901, Emily left for Europe, reportedly for the good of her voice.
 She did not return, and her husband divorced her on grounds of desertion in 1903.
 She married Stoddart in 1906.